pnp/List-Formatting/view-samples/search-tag-format/README.md

 # Search Tag format

 ## Summary
-This sample includes format allow search words in field and also allow to include as tags in Choice field with option of editing using "inlineEditField".
+This sample includes format to allow search word in field and allow to include tags in Choice field with option of editing "inlineEditField".

 ![Search and Tag words](./assets/SearchWordTag.gif)